farcaster-project/RFCs/09-swap-state.md

 ## Checkpoint recovery

-`Checkpoint` must provide all the data to instantiate the types that underlie the state.
+`Checkpoint`s must provide all the data to instantiate the types that underlie the state.
 They are expensive and shall be used only on critical sections.

 ### Inter-daemon
 Any interaction prior to the coins being locked can be safely ignored.
 Recovery prior to locking funds is handy but optional.